New trends offer fresh hope for hospitality as sales and operational teams prepare for the new world of travel

 Enhancing the Group Business Experience

 Group business can generate significant revenue for a property in any given year, so it’s no surprise hotels are anxiously awaiting the return of the meetings, events, and social-related bookings.
+Be sure to visit our ultimate guide to grow events and group business for an all-encompassing rundown of events, sales and catering tips, data points and best practices.

 Now as furloughed event planners return to hotels and global restrictions begin to ease, studies show that both consumers and industry professionals are indeed eager to resume face-to-face events.
 In fact, in a recent survey, 81% of meeting planners say they will hold their next in-person event sometime in 2021, most of which (59%) will fall in the second half of the year, with only 19% saying they will hold their next gathering in 2022 or later.